rafael-santiago/tulip/doc/MANUAL.md

 |          5th string fret 20          |        510         |
 |          6th string fret 13          |        603         |

-Maybe the usage of ``00`` for fret ten can confuse you at the beginning but with practice your brain will start thinking in this weird way.
+Maybe the usage of ``00`` for fret tenth can confuse you at the beginning but with practice your brain will start thinking in this weird way.

 Beware that if you search the term ``Numeric cipher`` you will reach subjects dealing with ``Cryptography``.